 Check out cool places to stay in Kobe.

-The ultimate Japan experience is to chill with Japan’s #1 natural resource, its people!
+The ultimate in unique Japanese experiences is to chill with Japan’s #1 natural resource, its people!

 Want to know more about unique Japan experiences?
 Learn why the Japanese toilet is in a class by itself.

-Which of the many Japan experiences is your favorite?
+Which of the many unique experiences in Japan is your favorite?